javanlth/aws-pdf-encrypt-sample/README.md

 Once the Lambda function has been successfully deployed onto the production stage of AWS, you may upload any PDF to the source S3 bucket by running the following command:

 ```
-aws s3api put-object --bucket SOURCEBUCKET --key test.pdf --body ./test.pdf
+aws s3api put-object --bucket <NAME-OF-SOURCEBUCKET> --key <PDF-NAME>.pdf --body ./<PDF-NAME>.pdf
 ```

 The Lambda function has been configured to automatically run and encrypt the uploaded PDF, then upload the encrypted PDF into the destination S3 bucket.
 You may then download the encrypted PDF from the destination S3 bucket with the following command.

 ```
-aws s3api get-object --bucket SOURCEBUCKET-encrypted --key test_encrypted.pdf my_encrypted_file.pdf
+aws s3api get-object --bucket <NAME-OF-SOURCEBUCKET>-encrypted --key <PDF-NAME>_encrypted.pdf <PDF-NAME>_encrypted.pdf
 ```

-The encrypted file will have the -encrypted suffix in its name.
+The encrypted file will have the _encrypted suffix in its name.
 When you open it, you should be prompted to enter a password, which will be the one you have configured in your AWS secrets manager.